 That’s all.
 Your WordPress database will be imported.
 You’re now ready to install WordPress.

-To restore WordPress from a hacked site, you must first remove all existing files and directories.
+How to restore WordPress from a hacked site requires a different approach.
+You must first remove all existing files and directories.

 You should only do this if your backup is up-to-date.

 If you have all of your uploads and customizations, then you can use your FTP client to safely delete everything on your website.